 Exciting times are ahead for Brazil’s gaming industry!
-Last week, the Ministry of Finance (Ministério da Fazenda: Secretaria de Prêmios e Apostas – SPA) rolled out an important update that brings us closer to understanding the requirements for this fully regulated market.
+The Ministry of Finance (Ministério da Fazenda: Secretaria de Prêmios e Apostas – SPA) has been continuously rolling out important updates over the last couple months, bringing us closer to understanding the requirements for this fully regulated market.
 Here is a breakdown of what you need to know about these regulatory updates and how they impact operators and players.

 New licensing opportunities